Forged into Christ-Likeness

 Stage 2

 The remaining three blacksmiths are given time to correct the problems that the judges pointed out during the critique and also attach a handle so the blade’s quality can be rigorously tested.
-But there is a critical step in stage 2 which is never shown on television, because it’s boring..
-Each blacksmith slowly heat-treats or tempers his creation.
+But there is a critical step in stage 2 which is never shown on television, because it’s boring.
+Each blacksmith slowly heat-treats or tempers his his knife.

 More on that important step later.